-- IICRC procedures because they do not exhaust contaminants released by demolition outdoors, will almost always result in cross contaminating the living space as workers are always going in and out of the hazardous contained work-space. - This is the case whether there is an IICRC decontamination chamber or not.
+- IICRC procedures because they do not exhaust contaminants released by demolition outdoors, will in our experience always result in cross contaminating the living space as workers are always going in and out of the hazardous contained work-space. - This is the case whether there is an IICRC decontamination chamber or not.
 See next slide.